Sussex Day on 16 June has become a popular way for residents to celebrate its rich heritage and everything that is good

 Countryside and local attractions

-Sussex has some of the most beautiful countryside in England, with 80% of the county being rural and over 50% designated as Areas of Outstanding Natural Beauty.
+Sussex has some of the most beautiful countryside in England, with 80 per cent of the county being rural and over 50 per cent designated as Areas of Outstanding Natural Beauty.

 An extensive network of public rights of way allows access throughout the county.
 This ranges from the sandstone hills of the High Weald, across the patchwork of pasture and woodland that makes up the Weald, and over the rolling Sussex Downs to the coastal plain, with its wooded harbours and open beaches.

 There's been a rapid growth in farm shops, farmers' markets, community co-operatives and food box schemes throughout Sussex over the last few years.
 Freshly-grown, local produce contains fewer chemicals, is friendlier to the environment and helps to maintain the landscape character of the county.
 It also requires less packaging and transportation, resulting in less waste and damage to our climate.

 - Find out more about food in Sussex.